How to make barbecues more sustainable

 An awful lot of production processes create waste material, but that isn’t necessarily destined for the waste bin.
 We can recover and use this material, in this case, to make more sustainable barbecue fuel.
 That increases the range of alternatives we offer and reduces the waste mountain.

 Let’s look at the Boni Selection cotton briquettes from China, made from the spent branches of the cotton plant, which need to be pruned anyway after harvesting is over.
 In the past, the cuttings would simply have been burned on the field; now our producer buys them to burn in industrial ovens, which limits the soot emissions.
 These briquettes also have a social impact, because the cotton farmers earn additional income from selling the branches they have pruned.

 The coconut briquettes from Indonesia are made from another kind of waste material – the shells of coconuts, creating a valuable use for this by-product of other products (such as coconut milk).
 Coconut briquettes burn for a long time, so you don’t need very many of them.

-We also take the social aspect into consideration, alongside the sustainable audits, so we carry out social audits on all our producers of charcoal and briquettes.
+We also carry out social audits on all our producers of charcoal and briquettes.
 This allows us to check whether the working conditions meet our requirements, and we work with our suppliers on an ongoing basis to improve the working conditions in their factories.
 Those conditions must correspond to the principles of the BSCI Code of Conduct, such as, fair wages, no forced nor child labour, no discrimination etc.

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.